 Marketing teams still struggle to turn great ideas into cohesive campaigns across video, audio, and long-form text.
-Fragmented workflows and inconsistent voice waste time and dilute impact, especially when audiences expect seamless experiences across channels.
+Fragmented workflows and mixed messaging waste time and lessen impact.
+This is important because audiences expect smooth experiences across different channels.
 Storytelling in content becomes the connective tissue that aligns creative assets and drives measurable engagement.

 Industry practice shows that applying consistent narrative techniques across formats multiplies reach and retention.
 Picture a product launch where the same emotional arc runs through a teaser clip, a podcast episode, and a long-form article — conversions climb because the audience recognizes and remembers the story.
 Multi-modal storytelling isn’t about repackaging copy; it’s about designing a repeatable story architecture that scales.